jmountifield/okta-to-humio/README.md

 	| `OKTA_API_KEY` | `00XXXXX_wjkbJksue789s7s99d-0QrGh3jj12rAQ` | API key generated for Okta Access |

-2. Under “Basic Settings” configure the timeout for the function to two (2) minutes.
+2. Under "Configuration" -> "General configuration" -> “Basic Settings”, configure the timeout for the function to two (2) minutes.

-3. In the "Runtime settings" area, set the handler to `okta-logs-to-humio.lambda_handler`
+3. Under "Code" -> "Runtime settings" area, set the handler to `okta-logs-to-humio.lambda_handler`

-4. In the "Code source" area, go to "File" and click **Save All**.
+4. Under "Code" -> "Code source" area, go to "File" and click **Save All**.
 Click the "Deploy" dialog box to finalize the function.

 NOTE: Data will be transferred once the first scheduled execution of the function takes place, or you can run a `Test` of the function with any/default test event payload.